ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 1. Concurrent security.
 The issuance protocol MUST be safe to run concurrently with arbitrarily many Clients.

-Each Issuance protocol MUST include a detailed analysis of the privacy impacts of the protocol, why these impacts are justified, and guidelines on how to deploy the protocol to minimize any privacy impacts.
+Each issuance protocol MUST include a detailed analysis of the privacy impacts of the protocol, why these impacts are justified, and guidelines on how to deploy the protocol to minimize any privacy impacts.